-Once a candidate match has been found, the <test> argument is evaluated in an environment where \ is bound to the candidate constituent and FEA-TURES is bound to the (optional) features list associated with it.
+Once a candidate match has been found, the <test> argument is evaluated in an environment where \ is bound to the candidate constituent and FEATURES is bound to the (optional) features list associated with it.
 If <test> is non-NIL, then the VIR arc is taken and the item is removed from the HOLD list.

-3.6 Useful Actions
+III.6 Useful Actions

-3.6.1 Actions which Test the Current Word
+III.6.a Actions which test the current word

 A number of functions are provided for testing the current word.

-These are typically used as further conditions on an arc, as is the CAT function used in the following arc:
+These are typically used as further conditions on an arc, for example:

-(PUSH pp (CAT prep) .....
+(PUSH pp (CAT prep) ....
 (TO s:end))